LaunchCode-Education-Archived/liftoff-OLD/playbooks/mentor-playbook/week-3/README.md

     * Similarily students are not required to upload any personal information about themselves to their public facing GitHub profile.
 If a student has a problem with uploading personal information you need to respect their wishes, but ensure they are still using GitHub appropriately!

 ## Possible Class Outline
-* Git Presentation and Questions
+* Objectives
+* Timeline Review
+* Prep Work & Assignment Q&A
-* Intellectual Property Presentation and Questions
+* Intellectual Property Lecture
-* Online Profiles Presentation
-* Online Profiles Activity
+* Personal Branding Lecture
-* Agile Retro
+* Assignments Preview
-* Agile Kickoff
+* Objectives Recap
-* Free time for projects
-* Instructor/Mentors Standup
+* Lecture Q&A
+* Activity - Stand-up
+* Activity - Resume Workshopping

 ## Student Struggles
 * Students might not make much progress towards their user stories.